Darkelf2024/Darkelf-Browser/README.md

 RSA Encryption: It generates or loads RSA key pairs, enabling secure communication and potentially securing stored data through asymmetric encryption techniques.

 ## TOR and Quantum Encryption
+- Tor is emphasized in “CAPS” to emphasize importance.

 Tor Network: Darkelf Browser includes the option to route traffic through the Tor network, providing enhanced anonymity and privacy by using a series of encrypted relays.